-With a defined plan, the construction business were able to know who they were targeting, what they needed to create as assets and when and where to communicate to build new business.
+With a defined plan, the construction business were able to know who they were targeting, what assets they needed to create and when and where to communicate to build their new business.

 A plan built with knowledge and a new sense of direction

-With their plan fully structured and with Sharp Thinking devising a marketing budget to show how to invest their marketing budget with the desired spend in each area, they were safe in the knowledge their budget would be targeting the market correctly and in the right order.
+With their plan fully structured and a marketing budget to show how much they should spend and where to invest, they were safe in the knowledge their marketing would be targeting the market correctly and in the right order.

 Talking to the market with emotion

 Most decisions, especially when investing a lot of time and money in your own home, are made with high amounts of emotion.
-By creating their new positioning and strapline of helping make your dreams a reality, the firm were focusing on the potential customers vision and goal.
+By creating their new positioning and strapline of helping make your dreams a reality, the construction business were focusing on the potential customers vision and goal.

 Building their brand reputation

-PR was used to build the profile of the owner of the business with opinion and commentary on construction trends and new legislation which achieved good traction on TV and online media.
+PR was used to build the profile of the owner of the business with opinion and commentary on construction trends and new legislation which achieved good traction on TV and online media using a PR agency.